 Preventing Sports Injuries – What Parents Can Do To Support Their Student Athletes

 The best way we can support our student athletes isn’t by going to every game, cheering at the top of our lungs, or buying the best equipment.
 It’s not even by clanging a cowbell like one of the moms from my high school.
-(Although that was pretty entertaining and even had our opponents smiling!)
+(Although that was pretty entertaining!)

 One of the best ways you can support your young athlete is to enroll them in a strength and conditioning program run by a certified professional.